OvironGroup/Oviron-app/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Contact us
+🤗 Get in touch with us and interact with the community on the [Community Discord](https://discord.gg/Aeaw8BPMDx)!

 ## License